Connect with us

 IT Security

-The next question I guess you will ask is; “IT security is far too expensive and provides no ROI, so what’s the benefit to my business?”.
+The next question I guess you will ask is, “IT security is far too expensive and provides no ROI, so what’s the benefit to my business?”.

 Let me approach this question from a different angle.
 As a professional IT security consultant, part of my role involves helping businesses recover from IT security breaches.
-From my experience, the cost of recovering from a breach is 100 times more expensive than being proactive and implementing some basic security controls – five of which I will present in this post.
+From my experience, recovering from a breach is 100 times more expensive than being proactive and implementing some basic security controls – five of which I will present in this post.

 The five tips are based on the Australian Department of Defense’s “Top 4 Strategies to Mitigate Targeted Cyber Intrusions”, which are said to mitigate at least 85% of intrusion techniques when fully implemented.

-IT security is a daunting prospect for most small businesses, mainly because it appears complicated and expensive.
-Small businesses focus on the old proverb of “spend a dollar to earn three”, and IT security does not directly appear to add anything to revenue.
-Of course, this way of thinking is dangerous because when you do suffer a breach, it’s far more expensive in terms of cost, time and brand reputation to fix and recover.
+Small businesses focus on the old proverb “spend a dollar to earn three,” and IT security does not seem to add anything to revenue directly.
+Of course, this way of thinking is dangerous because when you suffer a breach, it’s far more expensive in terms of cost, time, and brand reputation to fix and recover.

 However, I am not another IT security professional warning you about impending doom.
 Let’s focus on getting some protection to dramatically help your IT status while not draining funds and time from your immediate focus, which is to earn revenue.